jason0860907/MOT_Annotator_with_YOLO/README.md

 - `Mouse Left Click` to map the YOLO detection bounding box
 - `Mouse Middle Click` (click two points) to get the bounding box

-💡 The same people in different camera view should be **annotate with the same ID**
+💡 The same person in different camera views should be **annotate with the same ID**